 Mary Wood Hinman, of Chicago, established the first recreational folk dance classes of which I am aware, in about 1894.
 She went on to publish several editions of several books describing the dances and music we now take for granted, establishing an early but primitive folk dance literature.

 Luther Gulick, New York City Physical Training Director, championed international folk dancing around 1900 to combat youth crime and ethnic bigotry.
-His disciple, Elizabeth Burchenal, with Nils Bergquist, and C. Ward Crampton enlarged the early folk dance literature with dances learned from European dance masters and from each other's books, including rhythmic gymnastic exercises, children's games, and balletic character dances based on Asian, Middle Eastern, African, and North American indigenous peoples.
+His disciple, Elizabeth Burchenal, with Nils Bergquist, and C. Ward Crampton enlarged the early folk dance literature with dances learned from European dance masters and from each other's books, including rhythmic gymnastic exercises, children's games, and balletic character dances based on Asian, Middle Eastern, African, and North America indigenous peoples.
 These pioneers created a body of movements to music which later became our early dances such as Oxdansen and Norwegian Mountain March.

 Please note the intercultural understanding and respect inherent in Gulick's folk dance movement.
 While millions of recently-established émigrés from the British Isles and north Europe sought to deny the human rights of more-recently-arrived émigrés from south and east Europe, international folk dancing arose to mitigate that denial.
 Elizabeth Burchenal, for one, strove to maintain ethnic veracity in her rush to publish newly described dances and new editions of her books.
 Ironic, isn't it, that her legacy rests largely on folk dancing as nothing more than girls' physical education.